tsch4k0mo/eportfolio-aircrack/README.md

 # eportfolio-aircrack
 This is the repository for my e-Portfolio for the software engineering course 2021/2022.
-The topic of this presentation is the exploitation of insecure Wifi networks by using [aircrack-ng](https://www.aircrack-ng.org/)
+The topic of this presentation is the exploitation of insecure Wifi networks by using [aircrack-ng](https://www.aircrack-ng.org/).
+The learnings from this e-Portfolio may only be used on your own networks or networks which explicitly gave you their permission.
 ## Setup and requirements
 The most important component for performing this attack is a wlan adapter which is able to switch into monitor mode.
 I'll be using the [Fritzbox wlan stick](https://avm.de/produkte/fritzwlan/fritzwlan-stick-ac-860/) eventhough there are better alternatives for this purpose.
 In addition to that the aircrack toolsuite needs to be installed on your machine.
 You can do this by following the installation steps from the [official website](https://www.aircrack-ng.org/install.html) or by setting up a virutal machine (my recommendation) which already has all the tools needed and even more handy stuff :) If you need any help during the setup feel free to contact me.